Habitat 67: Access

-Legacy
+Legacy and influence

+The 1981 Habidad project in Austin (upper image) drew inspiration from Habitat 67.

 In 2017, Canada Post issued a commemorative stamp for the 50th anniversary of Expo 67 featuring the structure.

 In 2017, from June 1 through August 13, Habitat '67 vers l'avenir / The Shape of Things to Come, an exhibition at Centre de Design, Université du Québec à Montréal, presented "archival images and objects from the project's origins with conceptual drawings, and models, bringing them together with plans for unbuilt iterations".

 As a symbol of Expo 67, which was attended by over 50 million people during the six months it was open, Habitat 67 gained worldwide acclaim as a "fantastic experiment" and "architectural wonder".
 This experiment was and is regarded as both a success and failure—it "redefined urban living" and has since become "a very successful co-op", but at the same time ultimately failed to revolutionize affordable housing or launch a wave of prefabricated, modular development as Safdie had envisioned.
 Despite its problems, however, Habitat's fame and success "made [Safdie's] reputation" and helped launch his career; Safdie has now designed over 75 buildings and master plans around the world.
 Decades after Habitat, much of Safdie's work still holds to the concepts that were so fundamental to its design, especially the themes of reimagining high-density housing and improving social integration through architecture that have become "synonymous" with his work.
 However, The Guardian quoted The Walrus assessment of it as a "failed dream".
+Alas, Christopher Alexander suggests "Unfortunately, it does not have the deep structure of a true living structure.
+Instead its repetition...was actually still banal and deadening in spite of the serious effort made".

 In 2023, Safdie Architects, in collaboration with Epic Games, modeled the entirety of the original (much larger) vision in Unreal Engine.

+The Habidad condominium project designed by the firm of Oteri Tisdale Dorey and built in 1981 in Austin, Texas, drew inspiration from Habitat 67.

 In popular culture

 The music video for Leonard Cohen's song "In My Secret Life" was filmed at Habitat 67, as were scenes of the 1977 film The Disappearance.

 It appears on the covers of the 2003 album Velocity : Design : Comfort by American electronic/experimental rock act Sweet Trip and the 2012 album The North by Canadian indie pop band Stars.
 It also appears on the album cover of Landslide's Drum & Bossa / Buddah, his debut single from 1999 that was released on Hospital Records.

+Despite being set in a futuristic version of Japan, a rendition of Habitat 67 serves as setting for the climactic scene in Season 2, Episode 13 of the sci-fi anime, Ghost in the Shell: Stand Alone Complex, broadcast in 2005.